-Venezuela’s Maduro says US Embassy ‘false flag’ bombing foiled in Caracas
+Venezuela’s Maduro says US mbassy ‘false flag’ bombing foiled in Caracas

 - list 4 of 4Trump warns of ‘incalculable price’ if Venezuela won’t accept ‘prisoners’

-The sources “agreed on the possibility that a local terrorist group placed an explosive device at the US embassy in Caracas”, Maduro said.
+The sources “agreed on the possibility that a local terrorist group placed an explosive device at the US Embassy in Caracas”, Maduro said.

-“This was backed by a person who will be known soon and asked for by a person who will be known soon, but this is all ongoing,” he said.
+“This was backed by a person who will be known soon and asked for by a person who will be known soon, but this is all ongoing,” he added.

 The goal was to lay blame for the attack on Venezuela’s government, which would then “begin an escalation of conflict” with the US, he added.

-Following the rupture of diplomatic relations between Caracas and Washington in 2019, the US embassy is currently closed and only maintains staff responsible for security and upkeep of the premises.
+Following the rupture of diplomatic relations between Caracas and Washington in 2019, the US Embassy is closed and only maintains staff responsible for security and upkeep of the premises.

 News of the alleged plan to attack the embassy comes as US President Donald Trump is reported to have called off efforts to reach a diplomatic agreement with Venezuela, telling his special envoy Richard Grenell – who had been leading negotiations with Maduro’s government – to stop all outreach with Caracas.